chaobrain/saiunit/README.md

 It is initially designed to enable unit-aware computations in brain dynamics modeling (see our [ecosystem](https://ecosystem-for-brain-dynamics.readthedocs.io/)).

-However, its features and capacities can be applied to general domains for scientific computing and AI for science.
+However, its features and capacities can be applied to general domains in scientific computing and AI for science.
 We also provide ample examples and tutorials to help users integrate ``brainunit`` into their projects (see [Unit-aware computation ecosystem](#unit-aware-computation-ecosystem) in the below).